 If you haven’t heard of the Instant Pot, let me introduce you to it.
 The Instant Pot is an electric, programmable pressure cooker with a bunch of settings that allow you to easily make a variety of dishes.
 You can make your fair share of not-so-healthy food in it (I hear it makes a killer cheesecake!), but it also makes cooking healthy dishes a breeze.

-Like this Instant Pot Chicken Chili recipe.
+This chicken chili recipe is no exception!
 All you have to do is sauté the garlic and onions (you can do that in the Instant Pot on the sauté setting), dump in the rest of your ingredients, set the timer for 10 minutes, and then let the Instant Pot work its magic.

 Meal #2: Serve it as a base for hearty chicken tacos.
 Top with your desired toppings – all of the chili toppings work well, as does rice.
 (Note: The nutrition information for this recipe is calculated for the chili only, so if you go the taco route, keep in mind that the calories and carbs will increase.)

 You can also store the chili for longer in the freezer.
-It’s a great dish to pull out of your freezer on those nights (or days) when you want a healthy meal but don’t have the time or energy to make one.
+It’s a great dish to pull out on those nights (or days) when you want a healthy meal but don’t have the time or energy to make one.

 More healthy chicken recipes

-- 1 tbsp. vegetable oil
+- 1 tablespoon vegetable oil

 - 1 yellow onion, diced